gridl/r-novice-landuse/01-rstudio-intro.md

 ---
 layout: page
-title: R for reproducible scientific analysis
+title: R for Data Analysis
 subtitle: Introduction to R and RStudio
 minutes: 45
 ---